-CMS technical assistance resource links are available on the Nebraska Medicaid State Transition Plan website and links will be updated as needed during the transition period (https://dhhs.ne.gov/Pages/HCBS-Statewide-Transition-Plan.aspx).
+CMS technical assistance resource links will be made available on the Nebraska Medicaid State Transition Plan website and links will be updated as needed during the transition period.

 g.
 Process to Address Heightened Scrutiny

 For sites requiring heightened scrutiny, the final rule indicates that a state may provide evidence to CMS to indicate that a setting has the qualities of home and community-based settings, or that it is transitioning to have such qualities.
 This process includes an opportunity for public input, including a response from the provider.